Nutrition Aids: A Myriad of Food Pyramids

 A Multitude of Pyramids

-The Mayo Clinic Healthy Weight Pyramid contains food groups in daily calorie or serving allotments along these lines:
+The Healthy Weight Pyramid from the Mayo Clinic contains food groups in daily calorie or serving allotments along these lines:

 Consult with your healthcare advisor before undertaking any diet.

-The Harvard pyramid for weight loss, weight maintenance, and overall health is markedly different from all the other food pyramid guides available.
+The Harvard Healthy Eating Pyramid for weight loss, weight maintenance, and overall health is markedly different from all the other food pyramid guides available.
 The image of the diagram can be seen at the link to the right.
 Its specific contents are according to these dimensions:

 Meats, fats, oils,